How to Travel with Marijuana and Avoid Trouble

 Now we’re getting into some murkier territory.
 Air travel is regulated by the Federal Aviation Administration (a division of the Department of Transportation) and the Transportation Security Administration (a division of the U.S. Department of Homeland Security).
 In other words, you’re in federal territory now.

-When you decide to bring cannabis on a plane, know that you do so at your own risk.
+When you decide to bring marijuana on a plane, know that you do so at your own risk.
 The good news is that as long as you use basic discretion and keep your stash small, you should sail right through airport security.
 The TSA has explicitly stated that they “do not search for marijuana or other illegal drugs,” but they will usually report it if they find it out in the open.
 That goes for medicinal as well as recreational cannabis.

 First, invest in a good odor-proof cannabis storage bag—these are widely available online.
 Avoid using your airtight weed container, as it may warrant closer inspection with some agents.
 Just place your odor-proof bag in your carry-on (not in your checked baggage), and pack your product discreetly.
 Obviously, you don’t want a baggy full of Skywalker OG and a collection of pipes hanging open in your bag.

-Courtesy of Revelry https://www.instagram.com/p/B89sUnqBYfP/
+Courtesy Of Revelry Https://Www.instagram.com/P/B89Sunqbyfp/

 Just avoid packing excess liquid (like cannabis-infused energy drinks), as that may warrant closer inspection.
 If you plan to bring vape juice, keep it to no more than 3.4 oz. or 100 ml. per TSA guidelines.